-This program is designed for students seeking a comprehensive understanding of the theory and practice of higher education administration.
-Coursework will cover functional areas and issues critical to effective management in college and university settings, including: legal issues, organizational leadership, finance and budgeting, and enrollment and retention.
-Case studies, applied research, and a capstone project enable students to apply learning immediately to higher education practice and professional development.
+The Master of Science Higher Education Administration program at New England College is an innovative 40-credit program that combines on campus, online, and experiential instruction designed for students working or seeking to work in higher education.
+Coursework provides a comprehensive understanding of the theory and practice of higher education administration and covers functional areas and issues critical to effective management in college and university settings including advising and helping skills, multicultural competence, legal issues, organizational and administration, personal and organizational leadership, and research and assessment.
+Case studies, applied research, field experience, and a capstone project enable students to apply learning immediately to higher education practice and professional development.